mj-una/nuria-almiron/La_Verdadera_Revolucion.md

 ## CAPITULO 2

 ### Vannebar Bush y el conocimiento acumulado por la humanidad

-A record, if it is to be useful to science, must be continuously extended, it must be stored, and above all it must be consulted. (...)
-Presumably man's spirit should be elevated if he can better review his shady past and analyze more completely and objectively his present problems.
-He has built a civilization so complex that he needs to mechanize his record more fully if he is to push his experiment to its logical conclusion and not merely become bogged down part way there by overtaxing his limited memory.

 Una información, para que sea útil a la ciencia, debe ser continuamente ampliada, debe ser guardada y, por encima de todo, debe ser consultada. (...).
 Presumiblemente, el espíritu del hombre debería elevarse si puede revisar su turbio pasado y analizar de forma más completa y objetiva sus problemas presentes.
 Ha construido una civilización tan compleja que necesita mecanizar su información por completo si quiere llevar sus experimentos a su conclusión lógica superando los límites de su memoria y no quedar simplemente empantanado a medio camino.